fish546-2021/Laurel-genes/.ipynb_checkpoints/README-checkpoint.md

 ### Step 2 - Trimming
 The next step is to trim adaptors and low quality bases (see 02_trim.ipynb).
 This step is modified from Calder Atta (https://github.com/calderatta/ca-exon-capture).
 To use the perl script trim_adaptor.pl the input files must be in .fq NOT .fastq.
 Once changed, the .fq files are moved into their own folder `../data/demultiplexed`.
 Before running the perl script, check the options and make sure it works by using `trim_adaptor.pl -h`.
-In order for the script to work, there are 6 perl modules and two packages to be downloaded into the @INC.
+In order for the script to work, there are six perl modules and two packages to be downloaded into the @INC.

 The modules can be downloaded from the CPAN website (https://metacpan.org) and moved into the folder indicated in the @INC. Modules used:  Moo, Parallel::ForkManager, Sub::Defer, Sub::Quote, Method::Generate::Constructor, Role::Tiny.